DreamOfTheRedChamber/system-design-interviews/README.md

 	+ Each of the Cassandra nodes knows the status of all other nodes and what data they are responsible for.
 They can delegate queries to the correct servers.

 ## Scale <a id="workflow-scale"></a>
+### Consistency <a id="workflow-scale-consistency"></a>
+#### Update consistency <a id="workflow-scale-update-consistency"></a>
+* Def: Write-write conflicts occur when two clients try to write the same data at the same time.
+Result is a lost update.
+* Solutions:
+	- Pessimistic approach: Preventing conflicts from occuring.
+		+ The most common way: Write locks.
+In order to change a value you need to acquire a lock, and the system ensures that only once client can get a lock at a time.
+	- Optimistic approach: Let conflicts occur, but detects them and take actions to sort them out.
+		+ The most common way: Conditional update.
+Any client that does an update tests the value just before updating it to see if it is changed since his last read.
+		+ Save both updates and record that they are in conflict.
+This approach usually used in version control systems.
+* Problems of the solution: Both pessimistic and optimistic approach rely on a consistent serialization of the updates.
+Within a single server, this is obvious.
+But if it is more than one server, such as with peer-to-peer replication, then two nodes might apply the update in a different order.
+* Often, when people first encounter these issues, their reaction is to prefer pessimistic concurrency because they are determined to avoid conflicts.
+Concurrent programming involves a fundamental tradeoff between safety (avoiding errors such as update conflicts) and liveness (responding quickly to clients).
+Pessimistic approaches often severly degrade the responsiveness of a system to the degree that it becomes unfit for its purpose.
+This problem is made worse by the danger of errors such as deadlocks.

+#### Read consistency <a id="workflow-scale-read-consistency"></a>
+* Def: Read-write conflicts occur when one client reads inconsistent data in the middle of another client's write.
+* Types:
+	- Logical consistency: Ensuring that different data items make sense together.
+		+ Example:
+			* Martin begins update by modifying a line item
+			* Pramod reads both records
+			* Martin completes update by modifying shipping charge
+	- Replication consistency: Ensuring that the same data item has the same value when read from different replicas.
+		+ Example:
+			* There is one last hotel room for a desirable event.
+The reservation system runs onmany nodes.
+			* Martin and Cindy are a couple considering this room, but they are discussing this on the phone because Martin is in London and Cindy is in Boston.
+			* Meanwhile Pramod, who is in Mumbai, goes and books that last room.
+			* That updates the replicated room availability, but the update gets to Boston quicker than it gets to London.
+			* When Martin and Cindy fire up their browsers to see if the room is available, Cindy sees it booked and Martin sees it free.
+	- Read-your-write consistency (Session consistency): Once you have made an update, you're guaranteed to continue seeing that update.
+This can be difficult if the read and write happen on different nodes.
+		+ Solution1: A sticky session. a session that's tied to one node.
+A sticky session allows you to ensure that as long as you keep read-your-writes consistency on a node, you'll get it for sessions too.
+The downsides is that sticky sessions reduce the ability of the load balancer to do its job.
+		+ Solution2: Version stamps and ensure every interaction with the data store includes the latest version stamp seen by a session.

+### Tradeoffs between availability and consistency <a id="workflow-scale-tradeoff-availability-consistency"></a>
+* CAP theorem: if you get a network partition, you have to trade off consistency versus availability.
+	- Consistency: Every read would get the most recent write.
+	- Availability: Every request received by the nonfailing node in the system must result in a response.
+	- Partition tolerance: The cluster can survive communication breakages in the cluster that separate the cluster into multiple partitions unable to communicate with each other.

+### Tradeoffs between latency and durability <a id="workflow-scale-tradeoff-latency-durability"></a>

 ### Cache <a id="workflow-storage-cache"></a>
 * Hot spot / Thundering herd
 * Cache topoloy
 	- Cache aside
 	- Cache through
 * DNS

 ### Replication <a id="replication"></a>
 #### Use case <a id="replication-use-case"></a>